cogsys-tuebingen/cp_eval/README.md

 For Faster R-CNN, we use the Adam optimizer [11] with a learning rate of 1e-4 and a plateau scheduler.

 [12]: Shaoqing Ren and Kaiming He and Ross B. Girshick and Jian Sun 2017.
 Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks.
 IEEE Trans.
 Pattern Anal.
 Mach.
 Intell., 39(6), p.1137–1149.

 [13]: Pengfei Zhu and Longyin Wen and Dawei Du and Xiao Bian and Qinghua Hu and Haibin Ling 2020.
 Vision Meets Drones: Past, Present and Future.
 CoRR, abs/2001.06303.

 [14]: He, K., Zhang, X., Ren, S., and Sun, J. 2016.
 Deep residual learning for image recognition.
 In Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition (pp. 770–778).
 IEEE Computer Society.

 [15]: Xie, S., Girshick, R., Dollár, P., Tu, Z., and He, K. 2017.
 Aggregated residual transformations for deep neural networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1492–1500).

 #### Yolov4
-Bochkovskiy \etal published YoloV4 [16], which is the latest member of the Yolo-family providing a scientific publication.
+Bochkovskiy et al. published YoloV4 [16], which is the latest member of the Yolo-family providing a scientific publication.
 Besides a comprehensive architecture and parameter search, they did an in-depth analysis of augmentation techniques, called 'bag of freebies', and introduced the Mosaic data augmentation technique.
 YoloV4 is a prominent representative of the object detectors because of impressive results on MS COCO.
 By default, YoloV4 scales all input images down to an image size of 608x608 pixels.
 For our experiments, we removed this preprocessing to improve the prediction of smaller objects.

 [16]: Bochkovskiy, A., Wang, C., and Liao, H..
 (2020).
 YOLOv4: Optimal Speed and Accuracy of Object Detection.